telerik/blazor-docs/components/popover/overview.md

 # Blazor Popover Overview

-The <a href = "https://www.telerik.com/blazor-ui/popover" target="_blank">Blazor Popover component</a> behaves much as a tooltip and helps you to easily display additional information to your users.
+The <a href = "https://www.telerik.com/blazor-ui/popover" target="_blank">Blazor Popover component</a> behaves much like a tooltip, as it helps you display additional information in a container that shows on top of the other page content.
+The major differences between the Popover and the [Tooltip]({%slug tooltip-overview%}) components is that the Popover has built-in support for action buttons and provides more configuration options about its animation and placement on the screen.
 This article explains how to start using the component and describes its features.

 ## Creating Blazor Popover